Singular rationally connected surfaces with non-zero pluri-forms: Introduction

 \begin{exmp} Let $\pi ' : X' \to \mathbb{P}^1$ be any smooth ruled surface.
 Choose four distinct points $q_1$, $q_2$, $q_3$, $q_4$ in $\mathbb{P}^1$.
 For each point $q_i$, perform the following sequence of birational transformations of the ruled surface:

-\begin{enumerate} \item[(i)] Blow up a point $x_i$ in the fiber over $q_i$.
+\begin{enumerate} \item[(i)] Blow up a point $x_i$ in the fibre over $q_i$.
 Then we get two $(-1)$-curves which meet transversely at $x_i'$. \item[(ii)] Blow up the point $x_i'$.
 Over $q_i$, we get two disjoint $(-2)$-curves and one $(-1)$-curve.
-The $(-1)$-curve appears in the fiber with multiplicity two. \item[(iii)] Blow down the two $(-2)$-curves.
-We get two singular points on the fiber, each of them is of type $A_1$. \end{enumerate} In the end, we get a rationally connected surface $\pi : X\to \mathbb{P}^1$ with canonical singularities such that $H^0(X,(\Omega_X^1)^{[\otimes 2]}) \neq \{0\}$. \end{exmp}
+The $(-1)$-curve appears in the fibre with multiplicity two. \item[(iii)] Blow down the two $(-2)$-curves.
+We get two singular points on the fibre, each of them is of type $A_1$. \end{enumerate} In the end, we get a rationally connected surface $\pi : X\to \mathbb{P}^1$ with canonical singularities such that $H^0(X,(\Omega_X^1)^{[\otimes 2]}) \neq \{0\}$. \end{exmp}

-In fact, we will prove that every projective rationally connected surface $X$ with canonical singularities and having non-zero pluri-forms can be constructed by a similar method from a smooth ruled surface over $\mathbb{P}^1$.
-We have several steps:
+We will prove that every projective rationally connected surface $X$ with canonical singularities and having non-zero pluri-forms can be constructed by a similar method (see Construction \ref{main-const} below) from a smooth ruled surface over $\mathbb{P}^1$.

-\begin{enumerate} \item[(i)] Take a smooth ruled surface $\pi_0 : X_0 \to \mathbb{P}^1$ and choose distinct points $q_1,..., q_r $ in $\mathbb{P}^1$ with $r \geqslant 4$. \item[(ii)] For each $q_i$, perform the same sequence of birational transformations as in Example \ref{first-exa}.
-We get a fiber surface $\pi_1 : X_1 \to \mathbb{P}^1$.
-The non-reduced fibers of $\pi_1$ are $\pi_1^*q_1,...,\pi_1^*q_r$. \item[(iii)] Perform finitely many times this birational transformation: blow up a smooth point on a non-reduced fiber and then blow down the strict transform of the initial fiber.
-We obtain another fiber surface $p : X_f \to \mathbb{P}^1$. \item[(iv)] Starting from $X_f$, perform a sequence of blow-ups of smooth points, we get a surface $X_{a}$. \item[(v)] Blow down some chains of exceptional $(-2)$-curves for $X_a \to X_{f}$, the end product is our surface $X$. \end{enumerate}
+\begin{const} Take a smooth ruled surface $ X_0 \overset{\pi_0}{\longrightarrow} \mathbb{P}^1$ and choose distinct points $q_1,..., q_r $ in $\mathbb{P}^1$ with $r \geqslant 4$.
+We perform a sequence of birational transformations as follows. \begin{enumerate} \item[(i)] For each $q_i$, perform the same sequence of birational transformations as in Example \ref{first-exa}.
+We get a fibre surface $\pi_1 : X_1 \to \mathbb{P}^1$.
+The non-reduced fibres of $\pi_1$ are $\pi_1^*q_1,...,\pi_1^*q_r$. \item[iii)] Perform finitely many times this birational transformation: blow up a smooth point on a non-reduced fibre and then blow down the strict transform of the initial fibre.
+We obtain another fibre surface $p : X_f \to \mathbb{P}^1$ (see Lemma \ref{contract-1}). \item[(iii)] Starting from $X_f$, perform a sequence of blow-ups of smooth points, we get a surface $X_{a}$. \item[(iv)] Blow down some chains of exceptional $(-2)$-curves for $X_a \to X_{f}$ (this is always possible, see \S \ref{Proof of Theorem 1.3}), we obtain a rational surface $X$. \end{enumerate} \end{const}